 - We label the media as being potentially sensitive, or in the case of live video, remove the content entirely.

-- We may also change your account setting to Mark media I Tweet as containing material that may be sensitive so that future posts are marked accordingly.
+- We may also change your account setting to Mark media you Tweet as containing material that may be sensitive so that future posts are marked accordingly.

 You will receive an email letting you know that we’ve labeled your media and if we changed your media setting.
 You will be able to change your media settings on your account settings page, though this image and any other images that have been labeled will remain marked as potentially sensitive.